qianxi0410/naive-cache/README.md

 # naive-cache

-A simple cache written in go
+A naive distribution cache written in go